Down by Law (MC Shan album)

+Production and releases

-Down by Law is the debut album by East Coast hip hop artist MC Shan.
-Released at the height of the Bridge Wars, a feud that erupted between Boogie Down Productions and the Juice Crew, responding to the Queensbridge anthem "The Bridge", this album created a blueprint within Hip-Hop music that was never seen (or heard) before.
-The album contains the diss track, "Kill That Noise" in response to South Bronx (as well as an edit of "The Bridge").
-The album is produced by Marley Marl, and was distributed by Cold Chillin' Records independently (the label's very first LP release, catalog #CCLP-500), until a distribution deal was struck with Warner Bros.
-Records (1988), then the album was reissued with slight sample edits.
+The album was produced by Marley Marl and was distributed by Cold Chillin' Records independently (the label's very first LP release, catalog #CCLP-500), until a distribution deal was struck with Warner Bros.
+Records in 1988, then the album was reissued with slight sample edits.
 It was the only Cold Chillin'/Warner Bros. album that was never initially released on CD by its distributor.
 The album was not released on that format until 1995, long after the 5-year distribution deal with Warner Bros.
 Records ended.
 By this time, Cold Chillin' distributed its material independently, mostly from its back catalog.
 This CD pressing would only be available for a limited time and went out of print for a few years.
 It was then re-released in 2001 as MC Shan: the Best of Cold Chillin, which featured all the tracks from Down by Law (except "Another One to Get Jealous Of") with a few additional non-album tracks.
 This version is now out of print as well.
 In 2007, it was re-released again by its new owner, Traffic Entertainment, in expanded form as a double-disc set with extended tracks, as well as bonus tracks.